Vinetos/infrastructure/README.md

 K3S as Kubernetes cluster.
 ArgoCD for GitOps.
 Traefik as IngressController (managed with ArgoCD).
-SealedSecrets as secret manager (managed with ArgoCD).
+KubeSeal as secret manager (managed with ArgoCD).
 Valhesia 6 as Minecraft server :smile: